-10.1 The Leader of the Council, or a Councillor nominated by them, shall at each ordinary meeting of the Council make a statement on an issue or matter of significant importance to the City.
-The statement will last no more than 10 minutes.

-10.2 A Councillor from each of the other Groups represented on the Council will be entitled to respond to the statement.
-The response will last no more than 5 minutes.
+- 10.1 The Leader of the Council, or a Councillor nominated by them at each ordinary meeting of the Council, , shall, when there are matters to report on, make a statement on an issue or matter of significant importance to the City.
+The statement will last no more than 10 minutes. - 10.2 A Councillor from each of the other Groups represented on the Council will be entitled to respond to the statement.
+The response will last no more than 5 minutes. - 10.3 The Leader shall be entitled to respond back to the relevant opposition leader and that response shall last no more than 2 minutes. - 10.4 The subject matter of the Leader's Report shall be published at least 24 hours before the meeting.